esp-rs/std-training/book/src/02_4_hello_board.md

 help: Ensure that the device is connected and the reset and boot pins are not being held down
 ```

-The board isn't accessible with USB-C cable.
+The board isn't accessible with a USB-C cable.
 A typical connection error looks like this:

 Workarounds:
-1. press and hold boot button on the board, start flash command, release boot button after flashing process starts
+1. Press and hold boot button on the board, start flash command, release boot button after flashing process starts
-2. use a hub.
+2. Use a hub.

 [Source](https://georgik.rocks/unable-to-flash-esp32-with-these-usb-c-cables/).